Exwick

 Being on the edge of the Exe floodplain, mill industries were important in Exwick.
 A leat from the Exe was dug before Domesday Book was compiled.
 Other industries formerly in the area include clothmaking, aircraft parts and baking.
 Manufacture of wooden flooring continues to this day.

 There were a number of large houses in the area including Cleve House which became a Guide Dogs for the Blind training centre in the 1950s.
 Later it became private houses and the site of a new primary school.
 The Mallet family bought Exwick Mill.

 Another important family with an Exwick Connection were the Gibbs.
 Andrew Gibbs from Clyst St Mary in Exeter, following several adventures, was involved in setting up the Antony Gibbs & Sons cloth business in 1778.
 William Gibbs paid to make Exwick a separate parish from St Thomas and extend the Chapel of ease into the full church of St. Andrews.

 The area is often used as a location for painters to look back at Exeter, including Francis Towne in 1773 and J. M. W. Turner in 1811.

 The murder of Kate Bushell, one of Britain's most high-profile unsolved murders, occurred in Exwick in November 1997.

 Public transport

 Public transport in Exwick is limited to buses, operated by Stagecoach Devon, and taxis.
-The bus services are the E1, E2.
-Railway services are provided at Exeter St Davids station.
+The bus services are known as the E. Bus to locals Railway services are provided at Exeter St Davids station.